 Different Types of Juicers

-There are different types of juicers; centrifugal force, masticating, and twin gear.
+There are different types of juicers; centrifugal force, masticating, twin gear, and celery juicers.
 Each has its unique specifications thus, it is important to have an in-depth understanding of each before making a purchase.
 This guide to juicing has that covered.

 1. Centrifugal Juicer

 It is the most common juicer, hence quite cheap.
 It contains a high-spinning metal blade that shreds produce at a speed of 6,000 to 14,000 RPM.
 The produce is shredded into fine juice and then released into a glass or a jug through a tap-like opening.